-Changes of use or redevelopment to residential or Class B1 office uses will not be permitted within the defined shopping frontages/ centres other than in upper floors.

-- 5.113 The Borough Council has a long-standing commitment to maintaining a strong core of retail uses in the district centres, local centres and neighbourhood parades.
+- 3. Changes of use or redevelopment to residential will not be permitted within the defined shopping frontages/centres other than in upper floors. - 5.116 The Borough Council has a long-standing commitment to maintaining a strong core of retail uses in Eastleigh town centre, the district centres, local centres and neighbourhood parades.
 This approach accords with the NPPF.
-However, the contribution that other uses can make to the vitality and viability of these centres is recognised, and the policy explains where these might be developed in the primary and secondary frontages in Eastleigh, Chandler's Ford and Hedge End. - 5.114 For purposes of interpreting policy DM22, property frontages are considered to be the public facades of buildings, primarily comprising windows that could be used for the display or advertisement of goods or services, together with customer entrances and exits.
-The primary and secondary frontages of district centres are defined on the policies map, whilst the relevant property frontages in local centres and neighbourhood parades are indicated within the Borough Council's Annual Shopping Frontages Survey.
+However, the contribution that other uses can make to the vitality and viability of these centres is recognised, and the policy explains where these might be developed in the primary and secondary frontages in Eastleigh, Chandler's Ford and Hedge End. - 5.117 For purposes of interpreting policy DM22, property frontages are considered to be the public facades of buildings, primarily comprising windows that could be used for the display or advertisement of goods or services, together with customer entrances and exits.
+The primary and secondary frontages of Eastleigh town centre and the district centres are defined on the policies map, whilst the relevant property frontages in local centres and neighbourhood parades are indicated within the Borough Council's Annual Shopping Frontages Survey.

-5.115 Permitted development rights contained in the GPDO 2015 allow more flexibility for units to change between uses including shopping and food and drink uses.
-Permitted development rights also currently allow small shops and professional service uses (classes A1 and A2) to change to housing subject to restrictions.
+5.118 Permitted development rights contained in the GPDO 2015 allow more flexibility for units to change between uses including shopping and food and drink uses.
+Permitted development rights also currently allow small shops and professional service uses to change to housing subject to restrictions.
 Developers must demonstrate that they will not harm retail services (unless there is no reasonable prospect of the unit staying in retail use) or threaten the sustainability of a key shopping area.
+The marketing period the Council requires for ensuring no negative impact upon the provision of services or on the sustainability of a key shopping area will be between 6 and 12 months.
+The length of the marketing period will be dependent on a number of factors such as the size of the unit and the quality of the marketing evidence submitted with development proposals.
 Ground floor residential uses will not be acceptable except where there are permitted development rights and developers can meet these criteria.